utopia-group/matchbox/eBPF/README.md

 - `--output_file`: Output JSON file (default: `firewall_{state_type}.json`)

 **Rule Format:**
-- Input file should contain one rule per line: `IP_MASK,PORT`
-- Example: `10.1.1.0/24,80`
+- Classbench generated seed (see `rules/` for samples).

 **Generated Configuration:**
 Generates a list of firewall tables in JSON format, where each entry itself is a list of rules.
 Each rule contains:
 - Table: `firewall`
-- Matches on IP mask and port (for system-wide states: also includes random CPU ID assignment)
+- Matches on IP mask and port range (for system-wide states: also includes random CPU ID assignment)
 - Action: `allow`